momesh/momesh.github.io/docs/architecture/network_overview.md

 MOMesh network architecture is intentionally similar to NYC Mesh (you can read more about that [here](https://docs.nycmesh.net/networking/10-69-net-network/)).
 Use what works :)

+We use a combination of PTP, PTMP, and OSPF meshing to create our network.

 ## Mesh Network (`10-69-net` or 10.69.0.0/16)

 Each mesh router gets an IP from here.
 Each router in the mesh will advertise a `/32` route to `224.0.0.5` (OSFP multicast).